chinamike65/hugo-tuolesi/content/book1/book1en.md

 "What you have learned combined with seeing and doing is wisdom."

 To become a sage, it's just useless to talk about it.
-You have to actually practice your practice.
+You have to actually practice what you learn.
 That is to say, you have to learn and practice.
 If you succeed in your practice, you are a sage. "

 All devotion to the common good and virtue."
 "Good virtue" is Bodhicitta.